znuny/Survey/doc/en/feature.md

 "Net Promoter Score" questions a user can answer by selecting exactly one and just one of the possible scores.

-For each answer type the OTRS user can choose if he wants a customer to be required to answer this question or if a customer can ignore the question.
+For each answer type the Znuny user can choose if he wants a customer to be required to answer this question or if a customer can ignore the question.